intersystems-community/CacheGitHubCI/README.md

 Installation
 -----------

-1. Download Install.cls.xml (from  folder in repository or releases page) into Caché manager directory.
+1. Import Install.cls.xml (from  folder in repository or releases page) into Caché via Studio or Terminal or SMP
 2. Run in terminal (any namespace):

-        do ##class(%Installer.Installer).InstallFromCommandLine(##class(%File).ManagerDirectory()_"Install.cls.xml","Namespace={Namespace},IP={IP}")
+	Set pVars("Namespace") = "CGCI"
+	Set pVars("IP") = {IP}
+        Do ##class(CacheGitHubCI.Install).setup(.pVars)

   where:

-      {Namespace} is a namespace you want to install to.
+      Namespace is a namespace you want to install to.
 If it does not exist it would be created automatically.
-If it does exist only MDX2JSON package would be overwritten.
+If it does exist only CacheGitHubCI package would be overwritten.
 	  {IP} is an optional parameter of address of your server (with port, if required).
 For example "45.45.45.45:57776", "mycacheserver.com".
 Required if you wish to use webhook functionality.
 On this step installer would create (if needed) Namespace and corresponding database, download source code from GitHub and compile it, optionally create web application (named /cgci) if one does not exist (skipping web application creation process if one does exist or no IP is provided).

-3. Give the correct roles to /cgci webapplication for it to be able to compile desired classes.
+3. Give the correct roles to `/cgci` webapplication for it to be able to compile desired classes.
+4. Check that `^CacheGitHubCI("IP")` global is set to {IP}.
+Set manually, if not.

 Webhook Installation